joshbegley/nyt-latest/previous.md

 `We’ve never been so mindful of our minds`\
 https://www.nytimes.com/2026/05/25/opinion/brain-cognitive-health-trend.html

 **Trump’s Self-Indulgent Streak Deepens G.O.P.
-Fears He is Risking Losses in Midterms**\
+Fears He Is Risking Losses in Midterms**\
 `“The stupid stuff is killing our chances,” said a retiring Republican senator.`\
 https://www.nytimes.com/2026/05/25/us/politics/trump-gop-fears-midterms.html